Skip to Main Content

 Spousal Support

-Your Spousal Support Lawyer in Ottawa
+Spousal Support Lawyer in Ottawa

-If you are going through a divorce or separation in Ottawa, it is important to learn more about spousal support and how it works.
-A spousal support agreement can help manage and enforce support payments effectively.
-Many parties seek spousal support after a separation from a spouse or after a divorce.
-There are multiple purposes for spousal support in Ontario, including to provide financial support to a spouse so that they can become self-sufficient financially following the divorce or separation, or to provide compensation to a spouse who became financially disadvantaged during the marriage or relationship in order to perform domestic labor like caring for children at home.
-If you have questions about spousal support in Ontario, Get in touch with our Ottawa spousal support lawyer on 613-216-5044 or fill a form online and we will reach out to you.
+There are multiple purposes for spousal support in Ontario, including to provide financial support to a spouse so that they can become self-sufficient financially following the divorce or separation, or to provide compensation to a spouse who became financially disadvantaged during the marriage or relationship by taking on more domestic labor responsibilities, like caring for children at home.

 What is Spousal Support?

-Spousal support, according to the Ministry of the Attorney General in Ontario, is quite simply the financial support or money one spouse pays to the other after they divorce or decide to separate.
+Spousal support, according to the Ministry of the Attorney General in Ontario, is quite simply the financial support or money one spouse pays to the other to the other after they divorce or decide to separate.
 It is important to distinguish spousal support from child support, which is financial support for the children of the relationship.

 Who is Eligible for Spousal Support in Ottawa?